 10 CEOs Who Damaged Their Reputations With Controversial Comments

-In the high-stakes world of business leadership, a single misstep in communication can lead to severe consequences, particularly if they come from CEOs.
+In the high-stakes world of business leadership, unfortunate comments can lead to severe consequences, particularly if they come from CEOs.

 Some bosses, like Tesla and X owner Elon Musk, like to court controversy with their comments and have, so far, survived with their reputation intact.